 I haven't always been a minimalist, nor have I always been interested in minimalist living.
-I used to purchase crazy amounts of clothing, random items for my home, and so on.
+I used to purchase crazy amounts of clothing, random items for my home, wasn't interested in becoming a minimalist, and so on.

 I hoarded lots of items, hoping that one day I would find a use for them.
 I often thought that I needed things, so I would purchase crazy amounts of them even though I should have put my money to better use.